Tree Rescuers handbook

 Designate chunks of land to report (see reporting forms above) such as all the properties within a block or in a community.
 Please keep separate records of residential and non-residential properties (business, right of way, park, community association land, and government land.)
 For the road right-of-ways, count the trees as part of the adjacent property if they can be safely accessed by the owner.
 If it would be unsafe for them to work there, or if that stretch of road has clearly been abandoned, count the trees separately as a road easement.
 (Don't bother with the limited access highways.
 We have a separate procedure for them.)

-Some ways you can help at-risk trees:
+Some other ways you could help at-risk trees:

 -